GoldenAscending/build-pine64-image/README-En.md

-because the bl31.bin generated from source `https://github.com/apritzel/arm-trusted-firmware.git` cannot boot the board currently, so I use bl31.bin extracted from BSP. dtb files is generated from dts files, and those dts files in the blobs folder is extract and dump from BSP using fdtdump.
+because the bl31.bin generated from source `https://github.com/apritzel/arm-trusted-firmware.git` cannot boot the board currently, so I use bl31.bin extracted from BSP.

+ DTB files is generated from dts files, and those dts files in the blobs folder is extracted and dumped from BSP using fdtdump.

 kernel: there are two choice, one is Mainline kernel,